-- improve brand name recognition; - provide excellent products and service; - develop products for large markets; - broaden and develop strategic relationships and partnerships; - promote and enhance development of third party software that can take advantage of our products; - expand market awareness for Video Eyewear, including applications for Virtual Reality (VR) and Augmented Reality (AR) for which Video Eyewear is ideally suited.
-(VR allows a user to interact with a computer-simulated environment, whether that environment is a simulation of the real world or an imaginary world and AR combines real-world and computer-generated data in real time to augment the real world view); - obtain and maintain market leadership and expand customer base; - reduce production costs and exploit our technologies' cost advantages; - extend our proprietary technology leadership; - enhance and protect our intellectual property portfolio; - establish multiple revenue sources; - continue to invest in highly qualified personnel; - build and maintain strong design capabilities; and - leverage further outsourcing as our manufacturing volumes increase to reduce costs.
+- improve brand name recognition; - provide excellent products and service; - develop products for both specialized and large markets; - broaden and develop strategic relationships and partnerships; - promote and enhance development of third party software that can take advantage of our products; - expand market awareness for Video Eyewear, including applications for Virtual Reality (VR) and Augmented Reality (AR) for which Video Eyewear is ideally suited.
+(VR allows a user to interact with a computer-simulated environment, whether that environment is a simulation of the real world or an imaginary world and AR combines real-world and computer-generated data in real time to augment the real world view);

+- obtain and maintain market leadership and expand our customer base; - reduce production costs while moving to higher margin product offerings; - extend our proprietary technology leadership; - enhance and protect our intellectual property portfolio; - establish multiple revenue sources; - continue to invest in highly qualified personnel; - build and maintain strong design capabilities; and - leverage further outsourcing as our manufacturing volumes increase to reduce costs.